george24601/notes/mgmt/build_team.md

 Non cash rewards, whether they are experiences (dinner for two, a trip) or gifts (a new phone) trigger an emotional response.
 When people are surveyed they say they prefer cash awards, but they report higher levels of happiness when receiving experiential awards.

-As I’ve reflected on the regrettable departures of folks I’ve managed, hindsight allows me to point to the moment the person changed.
-Whether it was a detected subtle change or an outright declaration of their boredom, there was a clear sign that the work sitting in front of them was no longer interesting.
-And I ignored my observation.
-I assumed it was insignificant.
-He’s having a bad day.
-I assumed things would just get better.
-In reality, the boredom was a seed.
-What was “I’m bored” grew roots and became “I’m bored and why isn’t anyone doing anything about it?” and sprouted “I’m bored, I told my boss, and he… did nothing,” and finally bloomed into “I don’t want to work at a place where they don’t care if I’m bored.”

 I think of boredom as a clock.
 Every second that someone on my team is bored, a second passes on this clock.
 After some aggregated amount of seconds that varies for every person, they look at the time, throw up their arms, and quit.

  Here are some narratives that might keep developers around: